 [Article 2 of 2.]
 This is a summary of the alternate definitions and uses of driving logic relationships between activities in project schedules, as applied in Primavera P6 and Microsoft Project software.
 Driving relationships are often considered fundamental elements of the project critical path.

-This winter I worked with a colleague to prepare a paper – Interpreting Logic Paths in Multi-Calendar Project Schedules – for presentation at this year’s AACE International Conference and Expo in Chicago.
+This winter I worked with a colleague to prepare a paper – Interpreting Logic Paths in Multi-Calendar Project Schedules – for presentation at this year’s AACE International Conference and Expo in Chicago (Covid-19) virtual world.
 It’s a deep dive into the Multiple Float Path calculation options in Primavera P6 scheduling software.
 During the technical study, I had a lot of opportunities to think about driving logic relationships.
 I’ve summarized the standard definitions and uses in an earlier article.
-This entry summarizes some alternate versions of driving logic relationships that sometimes arise.
+This entry summarizes the alternate versions of driving logic relationships that sometimes arise.

 The Importance of Driving Logic